jqb/confy/README.rst

-2) You don't have this problem when you keep your config/settings inside simple python files, however there is no standardized one-and-only-one-god-way how to keep and load those kind of files.
+2) You don't have this problem when you keep your config/settings inside simple python files, however there is no standardized one-and-only-one-good-way how to keep and load those kind of files

 3) Recently I've found interesting presentation (https://speakerdeck.com/brutasse/stop-writing-settings-files)